-To display the Integrated SBAS status screen, open the Real-time section (see page 175).
+To display the Integrated SBAS status screen, open the Real-time section (see page 161).
 Then tap the arrow on the Summary list button below the status bar, and from the drop-down list select SBAS.

-Field Description Integrated SBAS The status of this s real-time correction source.
-The options are: • In use The SBAS real-time correction source is being used to correct positions in real time.
-Waiting A lower-ranked choice is currently being used positions in real time.
-The SBAS status is bein monitored and the TerraSync software will sw SBAS source if it becomes available. • Not in use The SBAS real-time correction source is set up but is not currently being used for real-time differential corrections.
-Not supported The connected GNSS receiver does not support corrections from an SBAS satellite.
+Field Description Integrated SBAS The status of this real-time correction source.
+The options are: • In use The SBAS real-time correction source is being used to correct positions in real time. • Waiting A lower-ranked choice is currently being used to correct positions in real time.
+The SBAS status is being monitored and the TerraSync software will switch to the SBAS source if it becomes available.
+Not in use The SBAS real-time correction source is set up but is not currently being used for real-time differential corrections. • Not supported The connected GNSS receiver does not support corrections from an SBAS satellite.
 SNR The signal-to-noise ratio, in decibels, of the SBAS satellite being monitored.
 An SNR above 3.0 dBHz indicates that the signal is usable.
 Last correction The time, in seconds, since the last correction message from this source was received by the GNSS receiver.
-Satellites corrected Note - This field only appears if the connected GNSS receiver is a Juno series handheld, a Trimble Nomad series handheld with an integrated GPS receiver, a Trimble Nomad G series handheld with an integrated GPS receiver, or a Trimble Yuma rugged tablet computer.
-Indicates how many of the GNSS satellites used have SBAS corrections applied to them (the first number), and how many satellites are being used to calculate your position (the second number).
-If more than 75 % of the satellites used have SBAS corrections, then the TerraSync software treats the current GNSS position as SBAS-corrected.
-Otherwise, the TerraSync software treats the position as an autonomous position, and the Integrated SBAS icon in the status bar flashes.
-If you are within the coverage area of the SBAS system you are using, and the receiver has a clear view of the SBAS and GNSS satellites, the number of SBAS-corrected satellites will usually be above the 75 % threshold.

-Table 8.17 Integrated SBAS status screen: Fields
+Table 8.15 Integrated SBAS status screen: Fields